symfony/panther/README.md

 * Updating existing documents (browsers are mostly used to consume data, not to create webpages)
 * Setting form values using the multidimensional PHP array syntax
 * Methods returning an instance of `\DOMElement` (because this library uses `WebDriverElement` internally)
-* Selecting invalid choices in select
+* Selecting invalid choices in the select

 Pull Requests are welcome to fill the remaining gaps!